ironicbadger/openshift-4.3-install-guide/blog-post.md

 This step only applies if you are using the Ansible code in the git repo to configure your load balancer and you can skip to the next section if you already have a working setup.
 This code makes some assumptions:

-* a blank RHEL7 template is availabled to vSphere that Terraform can clone
+* a blank RHEL7 template is available to vSphere that Terraform can clone
 * a RHEL subscription is available
 * the ability to reach yum repos to download packages

-First we need to subscribe the host and do all relevant updates.
+First we need to subscribe the host using subscription-manager and complete any relevant updates.
 Then we install and configure `httpd` and `haproxy` for our needs.
 In the root of the git repo there is a makefile which contains all the commands required to build OCP 4.3.

 ```
 # deploy LB, bootstrap, masters and workers in one command